SafalBhandari12/SafalBhandari12/README.md

 </p>

 ## About
 I design and ship full-stack applications and ML-driven features.
 I prefer clear APIs, robust pipelines, and responsive frontends.
-I work across the stack and move projects from prototype to production.
+I move projects from prototype to production.

 ## What I do
 - Build scalable APIs and modular microservices.